xsokev/Dojo-Bootstrap/README.md

 grunt test
 ```

+The Intern will launch your target browsers and run the unit and functional tests.
 You should see something like the following:

 ![screen shot 2014-06-29 at 7 58 21 am](https://cloud.githubusercontent.com/assets/662944/3423607/8c3f30de-ff9f-11e3-9cc5-8391c90845eb.png)